vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 Note, discounts are calculated and applied one after the other and **before** rewards are calculated.
 Additionally, no benefit discounts can be applied to the treasury or buyback fee components as these may be required for the `high volume market maker rebate`.

-Referer should see the discount applied to the total fee from below:
+Referrer should see the discount applied to the total fee from below:

 `total fee = infrastructure_fee_after_referral_discount + maker_fee_after_referral_discount + liquidity_fee_after_referral_discount + treasury_fee + buyback_fee`